envoyproxy/data-plane-api/docs/root/api-v1/network_filters/http_conn_man.rst

   *true*.
 Generating a random UUID4 is expensive so in high throughput scenarios where this feature is not desired it can be disabled.

+proxy_100_continue
+  *(optional, boolean)* Controls how the connection manager handles 100-Continue.
+  This defaults to *false*.
+In this case Envoy will strip incoming "Expect: 100-Continue" headers from downstream requests, and send the "100 Continue" response itself.
+If set to true, Envoy will proxy both the "Expect: 100-Continue" header upstream and the "100 Continue" response downstream.

 .. _config_http_conn_man_tracing:

 Tracing